taranis-ai/taranis.ai/content/en/docs/user-stories/user-workflow.md

 For efficient work, please review the available hotkeys.

 # Assess
-For easier filtering, in the user settings consider setting the "End of Shift".
+For easier filtering, set the "End of Shift" in the user settings.
 To assess your items, go to the Assess section and set the time filter.
 Apply the "not read" and "not important" filters.
 Mark as read any items that have been read but considered as unimportant , then work through these items until all are marked as read, only checking summaries.
 Next, set the filter to "not read" and "important".
 Verify the importance of each item and mark it as read if not important.
 Check if the item is in an older report and determine if it adds more value; if not, remove "important" and mark as read.
 Merge items discussing